 4. Plan Efficient Irrigation

 Install drip irrigation to save water and ensure crops receive consistent hydration.
 It’s been a game-changer, especially during dry spells.
+Many of my clients have found that using drip irrigation leads to healthier plants and bigger yields with less water usage.
+I recommend investing in a good system as it pays off in the long run by conserving valuable resources.

 A few helpful options: